Xithrius/TODO/README.md

 - [ ] Detect room temperature with ESP32 module, temp/humidity sensor
   - [ ] During the summer, acquire window fan to be controlled with previously said electronics
 - [ ] Actually do something with Haskell after learning a large amount of Lambda Calculus
+- [ ] Make keybind in i3wm to switch between different configs, with auto-reloading